Analogue of the Galois Theory for normal fields and B-extensions (characteristic free approach)

-\end{definition} `B' stands for `Bi'=`2', i.e. both fundamental objects that are attached to the field extension $L/K$, the algebra of differential operators $\CD (L/K)$ and the automorphism group $G(L/K)$, play a key role in the definition.
+The notation `B' abbreviates ‘Bi’ = ‘2’: both fundamental structures associated with the field extension $L/K$ - the algebra of differential operators $\CD (L/K)$ and the automorphism group $G(L/K)$ - are essential to the definition.

 By the definition, a field extension $L/K$ is a B-extension iff the algebra $\CD (L/K)\rtimes G(L/K)$ is as large as possible.
 So, B-extensions are the most symmetrical field extensions. \begin{definition} A finite field extension $L/K$ is called a {\bf G-extension} if

 A finite field extension $L/K$ is called a {\bf D-extension} if

 \end{definition} Above, `G' and `D' stand for `the Galois group' and `the algebra of differential operators', respectively.
 By the definition, G- and D-extensions are B-extensions.
 There are many B-extensions that are neither G- nor D-extensions.
 They are precisely normal field extensions that are neither Galois nor purely inseparable field extensions (Corollary \ref{VVB-d4May25}).